 (2) The Department shall adopt regulations to carry out the provisions of this subsection.

 (c) The Department’s waiver shall include the following:

-(1) An initial cap on waiver participation at 7,500 individuals;
+(1) A cap on waiver participation of not fewer than 7,500 individuals;

 (3) Financial eligibility criteria which include:

 (i) The current federal and State medical assistance long–term care rules for using services provided by a nursing facility, per §§ 1902, 1919, and 1924 of the federal Social Security Act, and applicable regulations adopted by the Department;

 (ii) Medically needy individuals using services provided by a nursing facility under the current federal and State medical assistance eligibility criteria governed by regulations adopted by the Department and § 1919 of the federal Social Security Act; and